Computing Technology for Math Excellence Logo

 Schrock, K. (2007, October).
 Critical evaluation in the collaborative era.
 Technology & Learning, 28(3), 38-39. https://www.techlearning.com/news/critical-evaluation-in-the-collaborative-era

 Sturgeon, J. (2008, February).
 Five don'ts of classroom blogging.
-T.H.E.
-Journal, 35(2), 26-30. https://thejournal.com/articles/2008/02/01/five-donts-of-classroom-blogging.aspx
+THE Journal, 35(2), 26-30. https://thejournal.com/articles/2008/02/01/five-donts-of-classroom-blogging.aspx

 Tomaszewski, R., & MacDonald, K. (2016).
 A study of citations to Wikipedia in scholarly publications.
 Science & Technology Libraries, 35(3), 246-261. https://www.tandfonline.com/doi/abs/10.1080/0194262X.2016.1206052

 Wegerif, R. (2002, September).
 Literature review in thinking skills, technology and learning.
-Bristol, UK: Futurelab Series. https://www.nfer.ac.uk/media/1838/futl75.pdf
+Bristol, UK: Futurelab Series. https://www.nfer.ac.uk/publications/literature-review-in-thinking-skills-technology-and-learning/

 Black line